 - There’s only so much that airlines can grow in the Maldives, since ultimately the destination is constrained by how many hotel rooms there are, and how much inter-island capacity there is

-- The Maldives is a seasonal market, and is generally quiet over the summer months; when you have assets as expensive as aircraft, it’s really hard to make service work if the demand isn’t there year-round
+- The Maldives is a seasonal market, and is quieter over the summer months (in terms of the number of visitors, and in terms of hotel rates); when you have assets as expensive as aircraft, it’s really hard to make service work if the demand isn’t there year-round

-- This airline will face a lot of competition, given how much air service the Maldives sees, and the fact that Beond Airlines won’t have connecting traffic or name recognition
+- This airline faces a lot of competition, given how much air service the Maldives sees, and the fact that Beond Airlines doesn’t have connecting traffic or name recognition

 - While an all-business class concept sounds sexy, for the time being the aircraft having to refuel in Dubai will limit the passenger experience in terms of being able to rest